Frequently Asked Questions

 What documents are required for students to receive the University of the Rockies Military Grant?

-- Submit application for admission to University of the Rockies with all grant-verifying documents; and
+- Submit application for admissions to University of the Rockies with all grant-verifying documents;

 - Remain enrolled or return as scheduled from an approved break.

 Students who withdraw from the program and resume at a later date will be required to re-verify eligibility for the University of the Rockies Military Grant.